nandor23/UaDetector/README.md

 ##  💾 Caching

-To enable caching, install the [UaDetector.MemoryCache](https://www.nuget.org/packages/UaDetector.MemoryCache) package and configure it using the `UseMemoryCache` extension method:
+To enable caching, install the [UaDetector.MemoryCache](https://www.nuget.org/packages/UaDetector.MemoryCache) package and configure it using the `UseMemoryCache` extension method.

 ```c#
 using UaDetector;